wking/ccon/examples/good/README.md

 * Unprivileged user calling ccon:
   * [Bind to a low numbered port in a new network namespace](net-new) (via a new user namespace).
+  * [Launch a container process in a new freezer cgroup, removing that cgroup on exit](cgroups).